darkorsa/cordo/README.md

 ### OAuth2

-OAuth2 authorization is shipped with *Users* module and is ready to use.
+OAuth2 authorization is shipped with [Backoffice Users](https://github.com/darkorsa/cordo-bundle-backoffice) module and is ready to use.
 Endpoints for token generation and token refresh are located at `app/Backoffice/Users/UI/Http/Route/OAuthRoutes.php`.
 Default Client ID is *Cordo*.

 General OAuth2 configuration is performed during *Users* initialization at: `app/Backoffice/Users/UsersInit.php`.